NitraatPlagiaat/futhark-translator/README.md

 ## What is Elder Futhark

 Elder Futhark is the oldest human writing system of the Germanic language family mostly used by the Northwest Germanic folks living in what now is known as Sweden, Denmark, Norway and Iceland.
 Elder Futhark has been used from the 2nd to the 8th century until it was changed to Younger Futhark used by the vikings.
-In the same period, The ANglo-Saxons and Frisians made their own version of Younger Futhark called Anglo-Saxon Futhorc.
+In the same period, The Anglo-Saxons and Frisians made their own version of Younger Futhark called Anglo-Saxon Futhorc.

 ## Important to know about Elder Futhark